ImACoderImACoderImACoder/ProjectOnyxServerEdition/README.md

-go to the directory where you cloned this and run the script py getMacAddress.py this will give you your device mac address
+go to the directory where you cloned this and run the script py getMacAddress.py this will give you your device mac address. use this in place of the XX:XX:XX:XX:XX:XX in the command below

-# Add your mac address in volcanoBleServer.py

-There are two places XX:XX:XX:XX:XX:XX appears.
-Replace that with your device address.
-Notice its the same format as your device address.
-This allows the server to connect to your volcano.

-The server is now ready to run
+# Run the server

+py .\volcanoBleServer.py --BleMacAddress=XX:XX:XX:XX:XX:XX

 # How to interact with the server